Goncalves2525/real-estate-management-system/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 The system should maintain data integrity and comply with relevant industry standards and regulations.

 ## Performance
-The system should have a fast response time to user actions, aiming for sub-second response times.
+The system should have a fast response time to endUser actions, aiming for sub-second response times.

 The system should start up quickly and be available for use within a reasonable time.